ozyurtf/cpu-scheduler/README.md

 1) The way these processes pass information to each others.
 2) Ensuring that two processes don't interfere with each other.
-3) Ordering the processes properly if there is a dependency: If process A produces data and process B prints these data, process B has to wait until process A produce data to print.
+3) Ordering the processes properly if there is a dependency: *If process A produces data and process B prints these data, process B has to wait until process A produce data to print.*

 We have mentioned that sometimes multiple processes can share the same resource.
 And one of the resource they may share might be the storage (e.g. main memory, shared file).

-Print spooler is a perfect example to this situation.
-A print stooler is a program that queues the print jobs that are sent from an application to a printer.
+Print spooler is a perfect example to this.
+A print stooler is basically a program that queues the print jobs that are sent from an application to a printer.
 When a process wants to print a file, for example, it enters the name of the file into the spooler directory which is where the information about the file is stored.
-And another separate process periodically checks if there is any file in spooler directory to be printed.
+And another separate process (printer daemon) periodically checks if there is any file in spooler directory to be printed.
 If there is a file to be printed, it's printed and then it's file name is removed from the spooler directory.

 With this procedure, the print jobs do not need to be sent to the printer directly.
 The benefit of applying this procedure is that sending print jobs to the printer directly may cause two print jobs to interfere with each other if multiple users are trying to use the printer simultaneously.
 And by storing the print jobs this way, we may prevent this kind of problem.